F9lke/social-network/README.md

 # Social Network Application

 A social network application built with the mern stack for educational purposes.
+Please note, that this project is a part of the 'MERN Stack Front To Back' course with numerous additions by me.

 ## Getting Started